andreasalptun/fota/README.md

 // The type parameter is either FOTA_PUBLIC_KEY_TYPE_SIGNING or FOTA_PUBLIC_KEY_TYPE_ENCRYPTION.
 extern void fotai_get_public_key(fota_rsa_key_t public_key, int type);

-// Generate len random bytes into the provided buffer. extern void fotai_generate_random(uint8_t* buf, int len);
+// Generate len random bytes into the provided buffer.
+On system the random bytes are
+// used for RSA-OAEP padding generation and should preferably be cryptography secure. extern void fotai_generate_random(uint8_t* buf, int len);

 // Initialize AES-128-CBC decryption with the provided decryption key.
 If the decryption